-Welcome to the ultimate student’s guide to mind mapping, where we’ve put together the 10 most effective ways to enhance your study efforts, using mind maps.
-As a student, knowing how to use mind maps can almost feel like cheating – you’ll be amazed at how much faster you’ll memorize information and how easy it can be to write essays, create engaging classroom presentations, and more!
+As a student, knowing how to use mind maps can almost feel like cheating.
+Once you’ve learned how to create mind maps, you’ll be amazed at how much faster you’ll memorize information and how easy it can be to write essays, create engaging presentations, and more!

-Has your teacher ever told you to stop doodling and focus on taking proper notes?
-Well, when it comes to mind mapping, doodling is exactly what you’re supposed to do!
+Has your teacher ever told you to stop doodling and focus on taking notes?
+Well when it comes to mind mapping, doodling is exactly what you’re supposed to do!
 The more colors you use and the more images you add to your map, the better.

 However, your mind map doesn’t have to be a work of art.
 The idea is to simply make it as memorable as possible.

 Compared to traditional linear notes, studying using flashcards, or brainstorming with bullet points and outlines, mind maps have a lot of advantages.
 Here are just a few of the reasons why mind maps are so effective: